akimwong/1_OnPremise/Journey/002/01_Classification/01_Titanic/Readme.md

 #### 2.1.
 Duplicates

-- Duplicates?:
+- Duplicates: No
-- Some reason?:
+- Some reason?: -

 #### 2.2.
 Missing values